WenjinTao/WenjinTao.github.io/index.md

 <h3><i class="fas fa-microscope"></i>R&D Projects</h3>
 </section>
 #### Field Robotics
-This game-changing robotic platform employs self-driving technology and zero-emission power solutions to reduce labor and fuel costs, increase margins, and minimise the carbon footprint.
-The platform supports a variety of specialized tool attachments that fits field tasks year-round, such as lawn mowing, weed control, snow removal, salt spreading, and more.
+This innovative robotic platform is designed to make outdoor work easier, cleaner, and more cost-effective.
+Powered by self-driving technology and zero-emission energy, it helps reduce labor and fuel expenses while shrinking the carbon footprint.
+With support for a wide range of tool attachments—like lawn mowers, weed controllers, snow plows, and salt spreaders—it’s built to handle field tasks all year round.

 <img src="./assets/img/robotics_01.jpg" width="100%" alt="img">